apreshill/labhub/README.md

 **Onboarding**

-This folder includes an example respository of resources for new new students, graduate research assistants, research staff, and volunteers.
+This folder includes an example repository of resources for new students, graduate research assistants, research staff, and volunteers.
 We've also created a onboarding template to help you think through the goals and issues important to your enviornment, which points to resources, like example codes of conduct and authorship guidelines.

 **Protocols**